 - Is your belief in Jesus on the foundation of your belief in the Church, or is your belief in the Church on the foundation of your belief in Jesus?

-The religion of Mormonism is hallowing out.
+The religion of Mormonism is thinning out.
 The numbers increase on the exterior (although even that is in jeopardy), but on the interior there is a mass-apostasy going on, intellectually and mentally speaking.
 People are leaving the LDS Church without leaving the LDS Church.

 Without asking probing questions, I can’t assume any Mormon I talk to even believes in the existence of God or the resurrection of Jesus.
 Even the Mormons that aren’t closet-atheists are largely latent atheists (or agnostics) without knowing it.
 Since evangelism, I take it, is partly to engage the conscience and the depth of one’s heart, I want to reach them where they are really at, even if they don’t quite understand what is going on.